Learning Outcomes

 Direct (General) Damages

 Direct damages are the core of expectation damages.
-They compensate for the loss of the contract’s value itself—typically the difference between the contract price and the market price or the cost of cover.
+They compensate for the loss of the contract’s value itself.
+The exact computation depends on the type of contract:

 Incidental Damages